promptfoo/promptfoo/site/docs/providers/azure.md

 ### Option 3: Azure Cli Authentication

-Authenticate with Azure CLI using `az login`.
+Authenticate with Azure CLI using `az login` before running promptfoo.
+This is the fallback option if the parameters for the previous options are not provided.

 Optionally, you can also set: